kenstir/hemlock/docs/pn/setup-firebase-project.md

 If I setup your project, you already have these.

-In the [Firebase Console](https://console.firebase.google.com/), choose `Project Overview` fromt the lef navigation menu.
+In the [Firebase Console](https://console.firebase.google.com/), choose `Project Overview` fromt the left navigation menu.

 * Add an Android app to the project with `+ Add app`
 * Add an iOS app to the project with `+ Add app`